aiqc/AIQC/docs/community.rst

 Programming style.
 ******************

-- Prioritize human readability, maintainability, and simplicity over conciseness and performance.
+- Prioritize human readability, maintainability, and simplicity over conciseness, efficiency, and performance.

   + Do not over-optimize.
 Schemas change.
 Over-optimization can make it hard for others to understand an integrate and adapt your code.
 It's better to move on to the next problem than making the current functionality "x%" better.